 Choose the Right Moisturizer for Your Hands and Face

 Creams are more hydrating than lotions, and lotions are more hydrating than serums.
 Below are some moisturizers that I recommend, especially if you are on a tight budget like me.

-My favorite is lotion is Diabetic's Hydrating Lotion - Dry Skin Relief.
+My favorite lotion is Diabetic's Dry Skin Relief Hydrating Lotion.
 Many diabetic creams and lotions are of excellent quality, and you don't have to have diabetes to use them.
 This one moisturizes quickly to relieve itching and can be applied as often as you wish.

 Yes To Face Repairing Moisturizer

 Logical Skincare Recipe Deep Facial Moisturizing for Men